Oreire/Pipeline-ci-cd/README.md

 # Pipeline-ci-cd

-A demonstration of a simplistic GitHub Action Syntax/Logic Infrastructure Provisioning Automatation
+A Demonstration of a simplistic GitHub Action Syntax/Logic For Infrastructure Provisioning Using Automation

 CI/CD AUTOMATION WITH GITHUB ACTIONS